seermedical/cordova-plugin-minew-beaconplus/README.md

 Minew-Beacon-Plus
 ======

+MASTER: Just a Cordova plugin template from here https://github.com/rrostt/cordova-plugin-template
+DEVELOPMENT: Everything is here so far.
 Developing a Cordova plugin on iOS and Android to communicate with the Minew BeaconPlus Framework

 # Minew Resources